apache/bigtop/bigtop-packages/src/charm/zookeeper/layer-zookeeper/README.md

 called a quorum, and in `replicated` mode, all servers in the quorum have copies of the same configuration file.

-In order to add new Zookeeper servers to the quorum, simply add more units.
+In order to add new zookeeper servers to the quorum, simply add more units.
 For example, add two more zookeeper units with:

     juju add-unit -n 2 zookeeper

-The Zookeeper nodes will automatically perform a rolling restart to update the Zookeeper quorum without losing any jobs in progress.
-Once the rolling restart has completed, all of the Zookeeper nodes should report the following status:
+The zookeeper nodes will automatically perform a rolling restart to update the zookeeper quorum without losing any jobs in progress.
+Once the rolling restart has completed, all of the zookeeper nodes should report the following status:

     ready (n units)

-(Where 'n' is the total number of Zookeeper units in the quorum.)
+(Where 'n' is the total number of zookeeper units in the quorum.)

 # Integrating

-To integrate Zookeeper into solutions with other charms, update the charms that require Zookeeper as follows:
+To integrate ZooKeeper into solutions with other charms, update the charms that require ZooKeeper as follows:

 1) Add following lines to `metadata.yaml`: